-The H8/510 Softkey Interface is provided with two foreground monitor programs.
-When you are going to use the emulator in mode 1 or 2, use the fmon510min.src monitor program.
-When you are going to use the emulator in mode 3 or 4, use the fmon510max.src monitor program.
+The H8/536 Softkey Interface is provided with four foreground monitor programs.
+You need to select appropriate monitor program as shown in the following table.

+Processor Processor Mode Foreground Monitor

+H8/536 Mode 1, 2, 7 fmon536min.src

+H8/536 Mode 3, 4 fmon536max.src

+H8/534 Mode 1, 2, 7 fmon534min.src

+H8/534 Mode 3, 4 fmon534max.src

-Comparison of Foreground and Background Monitors An emulation monitor is required to service certain requests for information about the target system and the emulation processor.
+Comparison of Foreground and Background Monitors

+An emulation monitor is required to service certain requests for information about the target system and the emulation processor.
 For example, when you request a register display, the emulation processor is forced into the monitor.
 The monitor code has the processor dump its registers into certain emulation memory locations, which can then be read by the emulator system controller without further interference.

+Background Monitors

-Background Monitors A background monitor is an emulation monitor which overlays the processor's memory space with a separate memory region.
+A background monitor is an emulation monitor which overlays the processor's memory space with a separate memory region.
 Entry into the monitor is normally accomplished by jamming the monitor addresses onto the processor's address bus.

 Usually, a background monitor will be easier to work with in starting a new design.
 The monitor is immediately available upon powerup, and you don't have to worry about linking in the monitor code or allocating space for the monitor to use the emulator.
 No assumptions are made about the target system environment; therefore, you can test and debug hardware before any target system code has been written.
 All of the processor's address space is available for target system use, since the monitor memory is overlaid on processor memory, rather than subtracted from processor memory.
 Processor resources such as interrupts are not taken by the background monitor.

 However, all background monitors sacrifice some level of support for the target system.
 For example, when the emulation processor enters the monitor code to display registers, it will not respond to target system interrupt requests.
 This may pose serious problems for complex applications that rely on the microprocessor for real-time, non-intrusive support.
 Also, the background monitor code resides in emulator firmware and can't be modified to handle special conditions.

+Foreground Monitors

-Foreground Monitors A foreground monitor may be required for more complex debugging and integration applications.
+A foreground monitor may be required for more complex debugging and integration applications.
 A foreground monitor is a block of code that runs in the same memory space as your program.
 Foreground monitors allow the emulator to service real-time events, such as interrupts or watchdog timers, while executing in the monitor.
 For most multitasking, interrupt intensive applications, you will need to use a foreground monitor.

 You can tailor the foreground monitor to meet your needs, such as servicing target system interrupts.
 However, the foreground monitor does use part of the processor's address space, which may cause problems in some target systems.
 You must also properly configure the emulator to use a foreground monitor (see the "Configuring the Emulator" chapter and the examples in this appendix).

 You may link the foreground monitor with your code.
 However, if possible, linking the monitor separately is preferred.
 This allows the monitor to be downloaded before the rest of your program.
 Linking monitor programs separately is more work initially, but it should prove worthwhile overall, since the monitor can then be loaded efficiently during the configuration process at the beginning of a session.

-A-2 Using the Foreground Monitor